 The Augusta Springs Wetlands, with Kim

-The boardwalk introduction to the march, with its newly mown meadows after the last year's battles with the invasives.
+The boardwalk introduction to the march, with its newly mown meadows after last year's battles with the invasives.

 Kristin explaining the layout of the wetlands